AhmadChaiban/Node-Image-Classification/ReadMe.md

 In this case I have only allowed testing for single images.
 One can, however, with a simple tweak in the code, allow for testing on multiple images at a time.

+Giving reference to @tejas77 https://github.com/tejas77/node-image-classification for his repo!
+Thank you!